 This is interpreted widely and can include, for example, formal or informal policies, rules, practices, arrangements or qualifications including one-off decisions and actions.

-This is a form of discrimination and your employee may be entitled to make a claim at an Employment Tribunal.
+An employer failing to make a reasonable adjustment for a disabled employee is a form of discrimination in the workplace.
+Your employee may be entitled to make a claim at an Employment Tribunal.
 If successful, the Tribunal may order compensation or make an appropriate recommendation.

-To find out how we can help you with reasonable adjustments for disabled employees, contact us today on 01273 609911, or email info@ms-solicitors.co.uk.
+To find out how we can help you make reasonable adjustments for disabled employees, contact our employment disability discrimination attornies for employers today on 01273 609911, or email info@ms-solicitors.co.uk.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB